 - small oven safe ramekin

 - parchment paper

 - 13 hotdogs I prefer Hebew National all beef

 - 1 8 oz crescent roll cans such a pillsbury

 - Line slow cooker with parchment paper.
 Made sure paper comes far enough up the insides of the pot to use the edges as a sort of handle to lift the finished dish out of the pot.

 - Cut hot dogs into thirds

-- Cut crescent roll dough into triangles
+- Cut crescent roll dough into small triangles (you should be able to get 5-6 small triangles out of each roll.

 - Wrap hot dogs individually into crescent roll dough.

 - Place small ramekin in the middle of the slow cooker pot